SHARP-EATMAN

 Both Stelis cuckoos and the bees on which they prey belong to the bee family Megachilidae.
 The species Stelis louisae specifically targets the bellflower resin bee and other members of its subgenus.

 This cuckoo bee belongs to the family Megachilidae and the subfamily Megachilinae, which also include leafcutters and resin bees.
-Stellis louisae cuckoos, however, belong to a separate tribe (Anthidiini) and subgenus (Dolichostelis), and do not gather leaves or resin for making nests in the manner of leafcutter and resin bees.
+Stellis louisae cuckoos, however, belong to a separate tribe (Anthidiini), and do not gather leaves or resin for making nests in the manner of leafcutter and resin bees.

-Identification information: Bees of the subgenus Dolichostelis have an elongate (slender) shape, and are black with pale or yellow markings and coarse punctures on their bodies.
-Stelis louisae bees specifically have yellow face markings edging their compound eyes; yellow lines tracing the rims of their thoraxes; and yellow stripes banding their abdomens.
-Stelis louisae bees' legs are reddish and their wings transparent brown.
-The reddish coloration of the bees' legs is less pronounced in New York than in the bees' southern range.
+Identification information: Bees of the subgenus Stelis (Dolichostelis) have an elongate (slender) shape, and are black with pale or yellow markings and coarse punctures on their bodies.
+Stelis louisae specifically have yellow face markings edging their compound eyes; yellow lines tracing the rims of their thoraxes; and yellow stripes banding their abdomens.
+The legs of Stelis louisae are reddish and their wings transparent brown.
+The reddish coloration of the bees' legs is less pronounced in New York specimens than in the bees' southern range.

-The Stelis louisae cuckoo can be distinguished from other cuckoo bees of its subgenera by the broken yellow line on its second abdominal segment, as shown in the photo strip at right.
+Stelis louisae can be distinguished from other New York cuckoo bees of the subgenus Dolichos by the broken yellow line on its second abdominal segment, (T2) as shown in the photo strip here.
 The yellow markings on Stelis louisae also tend to have an orangish tinge.
 The bee shown in the photographs here is a female.
 Both females and males have broad yellow stripes along the inner rims of their compound eyes.
-The male additionally has a thick yellow mark on the bottom of its face that joins the two stripes.
+The male additionally has a thick yellow mark on its lower face that joins the two stripes.

 TAXONOMY - STELIS LOUISAE CUCKOOS